siddharth201/MyNotes/SystemDesign/BehaviouralPatterns/StrategyPattern.md

 4. **Client:** Responsible for selecting and configuring the appropriate strategy for the context.

     * Decides which strategy to use based on the problem.
     * Passes the chosen strategy to the context for execution.

+## Class Diagram

 ## 🗺️ EXAMPLE 1: GOOGLE MAPS NAVIGATION (RUNNABLE)